EPCCed/eidf-docs/docs/services/gpuservice/index.md

 The VM does not require to be GPU-enabled.

-A quick check to see if a VM has access to the EIDF GPU service can be completed by typing `kubectl -n <project-gpu-service-namespace> get jobs` in to the command line.
+A quick check to see if a VM has access to the EIDF GPU service can be completed by typing `kubectl -n <project-namespace> get jobs` in to the command line.

-If this is first time you have connected to the GPU service the response should be `No resources found in <project-gpu-service-namespace> namespace`.
+If this is first time you have connected to the GPU service the response should be `No resources found in <project-namespace> namespace`.

 !!! important "EIDF GPU Service vs EIDF GPU-Enabled VMs"